I believe that all the women in there are kept in there as long as possible, transfered around, because it's a business and they make money off of us.

 The modern catechism of the Catholic Church briefly refers to the “order of charity” where it cites obligations to honor one's parents and be good citizens.

-Johnson is among a handful of people who have been arrested for impersonating law enforcement officers while citing immigration laws since President Donald Trump directed U.S. Immigration and Customs Enforcement to arrest more than 1,000 immigrants per day.
+Johnson is among a handful of people who have been arrested for impersonating law enforcement officers while citing immigration laws since "Old Donald" directed U.S. Immigration and Customs Enforcement to arrest more than 1,000 immigrants per day.
 The order has put immigrant communities across the United States on high alert; some people have even worried that ice cream trucks and Secret Service agents have been working for ICE.Another impersonation took place in Philadelphia on Saturday, authorities said.
 Temple University's public safety team responded to reports of two men impersonating ICE agents at a campus residence hall, officer Tanya Little, a spokesperson for the Philadelphia Police Department, said in an email to The Post.

 The men wore black shirts that said 'Police' on the front and 'ICE' on the back, Little said.
 A third person recorded the impersonators, Temple said in a statement.